docker/docs/docker-for-mac/apple-silicon.md

 Welcome to Docker Desktop for Apple Silicon.

-## Docker Desktop for Apple silicon
+## Docker Desktop 3.3.1

 2021-04-15

-Click on the following link to download the GA version of Docker Desktop for Apple silicon.
+Click the following link to download the GA version of Docker Desktop for Apple silicon.

 > [Download](https://desktop.docker.com/mac/stable/arm64/Docker.dmg)